 It’s a truly unforgettable experience to get right up close to wildlife.
 And that’s only part of what makes an African safari such a must-do holiday.
 You’ll also stay in some breathtaking accommodation and have the chance to feel fully immersed in local culture.
-Here are four great options for making a booking today.
+Here are five great options for making a booking today.

 Sikeleli Africa Safaris